fabianhr8/EasyQuote/README.md

-# Easy_Quote
+# easyQuote
-Downloads info from a spreadsheet on Google Sheets, then turns it into a CSV file where we can make queries on part numbers for items quoted in the past.
-Used to compare price and other changes on the items over time.
+Reads a series of CSV files that have quotes made on products accross time.
+In this case there are only 3 files as an example.
+In a simple GUI you write the part number of the product you are looking for, and the script will iterate through the CSV files and return a new CSV file with the times the product was quoted, making it easier to compare changes in prices over time.

-Programmed in Python 3
+Programmed in Python
-2019-2020
+2020

-Coded and tested on:
+Written and tested on:
   Linux Mint 18.2 Sonya
   Windows 10

 ----------------

-The program uses the "oauth2client" and "gspread" libraries to get the informaion on a spreadsheet on Google Sheets using the Google Drive API.
-The information from the spreadsheet is written into a CSV file using the "CSV" library.
-The file is called "quotesFile.csv".

-After that, a GUI is created using the "Tkinker" library.
-The GUI only consists of an Entry field and a Button.
-On the field we write the part number we are looking for and then click Enter or click the button.

-Using the "CSV" library we read from the "quotesFile.csv" searching for the part number.
-If there is no item with that part number then the string "Times quoted: 0" is returned.
-If there is indeed an item with that part number then a new CSV file named "sampleRows.csv" where it writes all the times the item was quoted.
+The script displays a simple GUI with a text input and a button.
+You should write the part number of the product you are looking for in the text input, then click on the button.
+The program will go to a folder called "inv/" and iterate over the CSV files on that are inside the folder (in this case there are only 3 files "jan", "feb", and "mar" with a couple of quotes on each, as an exmple).

+On each CSV file, the script will find all the times the selected part number was quoted, and return on a new CSV file called "sampleRows.csv" all the times the part number was quoted, making it easier to compare changes in prices over time.
+The script and the CSV files can be modified to display other variables like stock, or whatever the user needs about the products.

 ----------------

 The columns are:

-1 = Date the quote was made / 2 = Part Number of product / 3 = Description of product / 4 = Quantity quoted / 5 = Cost of product to us / 6 = Price at which it was sold
+1 = Date the quote was made / 2 = Part Number of product / 3 = Description of product / 5 = Price of product

 --------------